bahmutov/cypress-examples/docs/recipes/find-object.md

-# Find object in an array
+# Find an object in an array

 Sometimes we want to confirm an array has an object.
 If we know all object properties we can use `deep.have` assertion: